frankperler/foodprint/README.md

 2. Install dependencies, by running ````npm install```` both in the client and the server folder

-3. Add API keys as listed in the .env-example file.
+3. Add API keys as listed in the .env.example file.

 4. Start the server by running ````nodemon```` in the server folder.